CCGS Siyay: Description

 The hovercraft is powered by four Caterpillar 3416 TTA diesel engines turning two controllable-pitch propellers creating 2818 kW.
 Siyay has a maximum speed of 50 kn and a cruising speed of 45 kn.
 The vessel has a range of 300 nmi with the endurance of one day.
-The vessel has a complement of 7 with two officers.
+The vessel has a complement of 7 with two officers and a five person dive team.

 Construction and career

 The contract to build Siyay and sister ship Sipu Muin was awarded in May 1996 to GKN Westland.
 The two hovercraft were built by Hike Metals & Shipbuilding Limited at their yard in Wheatley, Ontario.
 Siyay was launched in 1998 and completed in December of that year.
 At the time of construction, Siyay and Sipu Muin were the largest diesel-powered hovercraft in the world.
-The name Siyay is taken from the Salish word for friend.
+The name Siyay is taken from the Coast Salish word for friend.
 Siyay entered service in 1998 and is based at Richmond, British Columbia.
 Siyay is predominantly used for servicing navigational aids and search and rescue duties.
 The vessel is registered in Ottawa, Ontario.

+In July 1999, Siyay struck a rock breakwater and the craft sustained significant damage.

 In September 2014, Siyay underwent unscheduled maintenance, forcing the Canadian Coast Guard to redeploy other vessels to cover for the loss.
 However, by the end of the month, Siyay was back in service, rescuing seven people from a sinking fishing boat off the coast of British Columbia.
 In 2015, Siyay was taken out of service for a refit at the Seaspan shipyard, returning to operations in May 2016.